(La versión en español sigue al inglés)

 Dear Families,

-As a family watch this Anna and Simeon video in its entirety and then ask each other this question.
+As a family watch video and then ask each other this question.

 (La versión en español sigue al inglés)